demisto/content/Packs/qualys/Playbooks/playbook-Launch_And_Fetch_VM_Scan_-_Qualys_README.md

-Launches a scan and fetcesh the scan when it's ready.
+Launches a scan and fetches the scan when it's ready.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.